The next Daily Inclet will be out this April! PM the Official to add your own article! Read more about the Daily Inclet

 Thank you for visiting, we hope you enjoy your stay!
 We're a site open to literate writers and those looking to improve by experience.
 Please continue to our Guidebook to join.
 We hope to meet you again - but as a member!

-Incandescence was created and coded by Iceis and Rose.
+Incandescence was created and coded by Icee.
 All original coding, notions, characters, theirs posts, and original art is copyrighted to the site and its members and is not permitted to be used outside of Incandescence.
 A special thanks to Rel and Greg for their various contributions and insight when it was most needed.
 Sidebar toggle to Kismet.
-Icon to Freepik.
-Mini profile to reece.
+Icons to Freepik.
+Background pattern from "Subtle Patterns".
 Please thank all these people for making INC a more beautiful place to experience.
 Missing a credit?
 Please email an admin (here) and we'll take care of it immediately!

 We're sorry, our forums are only visible to members.
 If you're interested in joining after having read our Guidebook, you can create an account to view more content (validating accounts will have limited access; please approve your account via email).
 Please forward any questions you might have to our staff team.
 In the event you find Incandescence is not for you, please PM a staff member and we'll remove your account - thank you!

 PACK RANKINGS & DUTIES When Candenta was first founded by Alphess Iceis and Alphess Rose, the two started and later agreed on a set hierarchy of ranks for their packs (and any to follow in the future) to live by.
 Since then, the packs of Candenta follow the same general guidelines - although, of course, individual rule and expectations fluctuate per group.
 Below you can read about these ranks in full and understand their responsibilities.
 The packs are set into "tiers" - similar to a cake, if you will - with the "fourth tier" being the lowest and the "first tier" being the highest.
 This system makes it simpler to know a wolf's ranking without having to go into much detail.